Constitutional Court Procedure Act

 Article 52

-The impugned law which is declared unconstitutional and is voided in a judgment shall cease to have effect from the date the judgment coming into force, unless the Constitutional Court, in the holding, makes a declaration of retrospective voidance or declare it void after a certain period of time.
+The impugned law which is declared unconstitutional and is voided in a judgment shall cease to have effect from the date the judgment coming into force, unless the Constitutional Court, in the holding, declares that the impugned law is void retroactively or after a certain period of time.

 In a judgment which sets a time period for the laws to lapse, the time period set for statutory laws may not exceed two years; the time period set for secondary laws may not exceed one year.